 1. The work is in copyright and remains under the legal control of a third-party copyright holder

 The vast majority of works in the collection are owned by third-party copyright holders – usually the people or companies that produced or created the materials in the first place.
 In order to supply copies of third-party owned materials, the NFSA needs to receive written permission from the copyright holder.
 Where works have multiple copyright holders, permission is required from all copyright holders.

-Seeking this permission from the copyright holder is the responsibility of the client and our staff will give you any information we have to assist with the search.
-However, the information in our records may have been provided many years ago, so further research by the client to find the copyright holder may be necessary.
-To assist in the search, the NFSA has compiled an information sheet on tracking down copyright holders.
+Seeking permission from the copyright holder is the responsibility of the client, but our staff will give you any information we have to assist with the search.
+However, if information in our records is not fully up-to-date (for instance, if contact details have changed for a producer), you may need to undertake further research to find the copyright holder.
+To assist in the search, we have compiled an information sheet on tracking down copyright holders:

 Download: Statement on Orphan Works